sfu-ireceptor/turnkey-service-php/README.md

 ```
 scripts/verify_dataload.sh http://localhost/ PRJNA330606 test_data/ PRJNA330606_Wang_1_sample_metadata.csv /tmp
 ```
+This will output a summary report checking the data that was loaded into the repository against the data that is returned by querying the AIRR Data Commons API and retrieving that data.
+Hopefully, this will report no errors.
+If so, the data was loaded and retrieved correctly.
+Note that this works with data that is loaded as iReceptor metadata files, and requires the metadata file and the rearrangements be in the same directory.
+For more information on using the verify_dataload.sh script and how to interpret the results of the report please refer to the [Verify Dataloading documentation](doc/sanitychecking.md).
 Note: all of the scripts `load_metadata.sh`, `load_rearrangement.sh`, and `verify_dataload.sh` produce a log file for each file processed in the `log` directory.
 Log files are named using the current date, followed by the name of the processed file.

 That's all, congratulations :relaxed: You can now [reset the turnkey database](doc/resetting.md) and load your own data.